mami-project/pto3-go/API.md

 without wildcards), or a full condition name prefixed with the character `!` (urlencoded `%21`).
 In the former case, the set is of all paths for which there is at least one observation with the specified condition.
-In the latter case, the set is negated, i.e. the set of all paths foe which there are no observations with the specified condition.
+In the latter case, the set is negated, i.e. the set of all paths for which there are no observations with the specified condition.
 Foe example, a query with two `intersect_condition` parameters with values `foo.bar` and `!foo.baz` will select paths where there is at least one `foo.bar` observation and no `foo.baz`